mgechev/blog.mgechev.com/_posts/2015-04-06-angular2-first-impressions.md

 ![TypeScript source maps](/images/surcemaps-typescript.png)

 *How can I take advantage of it?
 Should I use Visual Studio or something?*<br>
 No. You can use the [traceur compiler](https://github.com/google/traceur-compiler) and a task runner, like gulp or grunt, with the corresponding plugins ([here](https://github.com/sindresorhus/gulp-traceur) and [here](https://github.com/aaronfrost/grunt-traceur)).
 The actual type checking should be implemented inside external "assertion" library.
-For example, AngularJS 2.0 uses the [rtts_assert module](https://www.npmjs.com/package/rtts_assert).
+For example, Angular2 uses the [rtts_assert module](https://www.npmjs.com/package/rtts_assert).

 Here is a sample configuration of `gulp-traceur`, using type assertion: